London Borough of Hounslow

 The London Borough of Hounslow (/ˈhaʊnzloʊ/ HOWNZ-loh) is a London borough in west London, England, forming part of Outer London.
 It is governed by Hounslow London Borough Council.

 The borough stretches from near Central London in the east (Chiswick) to the border with Surrey in the west (Feltham and Bedfont), covering five major towns: Chiswick (W4), Brentford (TW8), Isleworth (TW7), Hounslow (TW3, TW4, TW5) and Feltham (TW13, TW14); it borders the boroughs of Richmond upon Thames, Hammersmith and Fulham, Ealing and Hillingdon, in addition to the Spelthorne district of Surrey.

 The borough is home to the London Museum of Water & Steam and the attractions of Osterley Park, Gunnersbury Park, Syon House, and Chiswick House.
-Landmarks straddling the border of Hounslow include Twickenham Stadium and London Heathrow Airport, in the London Boroughs of Richmond-upon-Thames and Hillingdon, respectively.
+Landmarks just outside the border of Hounslow include Twickenham Stadium and London Heathrow Airport, in the London Boroughs of Richmond-upon-Thames and Hillingdon, respectively.

 Toponymy

 The town of Hounslow, which has existed since the 13th century, is located at the centre of the Borough of Hounslow.
 The name Hounslow means 'Hund's mound'; the personal name Hund is followed by the Old English hlaew meaning mound or barrow.
 (The mound may have been his burial place.)
 It was recorded in the Domesday Book as Honeslaw.